 In Let's Go, Kamen Riders, every Rider ever hops on their bikes to join in the All Rider Break to take down the Great Leader once and for all (which really means "until the next teamup," knowing the Great Leader.)

 In Kamen Rider Wizard, Kosuke, aka Beast, is fond of leaping in and attacking the enemy once before suiting up.
 In old-school Rider Kick pose, even!

 Many, many backstage brawls start this way.
-One wrestler will be either conducting an interview or be involved in a (usually unrelated) conversation with another wrestler when he/she will suddenly be ambushed by the wrestler who he/she is currently fueding with.
+One wrestler will be either conducting an interview or be involved in a (usually unrelated) conversation with another wrestler when he/she will suddenly be ambushed by the wrestler with whom he or she is currently feuding.

 Dungeons & Dragons 3.5 Ed has the 'Flying Kick' feat, which turns any unarmed charge attack into this, along with an additional 1D12 damage.

 There's also the Leap Attack feat, which allows a player to combine a Power Attack with a jumping charge to do up to three times their normal damage.

 There's also the blood magus from complete arcana who I'd say was the King of this trope.
 His 'Blood Walk' ability allows him to enter any creature with blood's bloodstream then essentially teleport to any other creature in range (which is a long way, basically a teleport spell).
 Upon arrival you burst out of the target, forcing a fortitude save and huge damage (though you can choose not to if you're going to an ally).
 So his dynamic entry is BURSTING out of an enemy's body in a shower of blood from miles away.